IanTeda/hugo.ianteda.com/content/blogs/2018-05-07-the-gold-refinement/index.md

 ---
 # [Front Matter Formats](https://gohugo.io/content-management/front-matter/)
 title: "The Gold Refinement"
-description: "A description of the content."
+description: "A physical asset that is accumulated, rather than consumed."
 keywords: "The Gold Refinement"
 date: 2018-05-07
 publishDate: 2018-05-07